microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 The design below aims to specify the answer to these questions.

 ## Proposed solution
-Firstly, for future reference, the set of relevant diagnostics that would be emitted depending on how the variable type and register type interact should be named and defined.
-Below is a table that lists out all the proposed diagnostic names and diagnostic messages that are relevant in this spec:
+The following table lists all the proposed diagnostic names and diagnostic messages that are relevant in this spec:

 | Diagnostic Name | Diagnostic message | Description |
 |-|-|-|